Sam is fascinated by dream symbolism and the subconscious mind.

 Cheating dreams reveal the following deep and hidden meanings about your current mood and the existing situations in your waking life.

-- Insecurity and low self-esteem: Lately you've been feeling unworthy of something or incapable of others' expectations.
+- Insecurity and low self-esteem: Lately, you've been feeling unworthy of something or incapable of others' expectations.
 Perhaps there is a goal you'd like to achieve, but you have failed or you're having a hard time attaining it.
-A low sense of self-worth leads to feelings of high insecurity that often manifests as cheating in a dream.
+A low sense of self-worth leads to feelings of high insecurity that often manifest as cheating in a dream.

 - Guilt: There is something in you're waking life that you don't quite feel right about.
 Examine your recent activities.
 Did you recently break a promise, say something hurtful, or hide something from someone?
 Something is eating at you on the inside, and your dream is telling you to go fix it in order to find peace.

 - Fear of abandonment or neglect: You're craving attention and care, but you're not getting it in a certain area of your life.
-It could be that your partner has been acting distant lately or you're waiting for them to commit.
-You may also fear losing a job, not getting a promotion, or have a general sense of the world abandoning you when you need support.
+It could be that your partner has been acting distant lately, or you're waiting for them to commit.
+You may also fear losing a job, not getting a promotion, or having a general sense of the world abandoning you when you need support.

 - Boredom and lust for adventure: This doesn't necessarily mean that you are bored with your relationship, although it can.
 A desire to experience something new can apply to just about anything, not just sex.

 - Issues in a current relationship: This is the obvious interpretation, but if it is true, then your dream is trying to remind you to work out the issues in your waking life or just leave.
 Listen to your intuition.
 If your gut feeling tells you something is wrong, then something probably is.